hunterwellis/hunterwellis.github.io/content/ur3e_lab.md

 ### Signal Conditioning
 <img src="/images/TIA_param.png" alt="TIA" height="400" width=auto style="float: right; margin-left: 5">

-Using a trans-impedence amplifier to amplify the signal and turn it into a voltage signal.
+Using a transimpedence amplifier to amplify the signal and turn it into a voltage signal.
 This can be defined with the following transfer function.

 $$\frac{V_{out}(s)}{I_{ph}(s)} = \frac{-R_f}{1+sR_fC_f}$$
 $$\Rightarrow H(s) = 1 + \frac{300k}{4.7k (1 + s * 300k * 27p)}$$